 Jewish Museum of Belgium

-The building that currently houses the Jewish Museum of Belgium was inaugurated in 1902.
-Until the First World War, it was home to a German-language school, the Deutscher Schulverein in Brüssel.
-The building was designed by architect Octave Flanneau, who adopted a neoclassically-inspired eclectic style for the monumental façade.
-After serving for many years as a repository for the state archives, the building was repurposed in 2005 to become the Jewish Museum of Belgium.
-The museum aims to present the life and history of Jewish people in this part of the world from the 18th century onwards, through a large collection of artefacts built up over the years.
-The collection comprises donations, acquisitions and deposits, such as those from the Jewish Central Consistory of Belgium, the Stelman-Topiol Foundation, the Israel Antiquities Authority and the Wiener collection.
-The museum also has archives, a photo library and a conventional library.
-In addition to its permanent collection, the museum runs an average of five temporary exhibitions a year.
-It also organises a plethora of activities such as talks, concerts, workshops and literary evenings, all of which are opportunities to bring together visitors from different cultures.
+The neoclassical building housing the Jewish Museum of Belgium was designed by architect Octave Flanneau and inaugurated in 1902.
+It was home to a German-language school until the First World War, then served as a repository for state archives.
+The Jewish Museum of Belgium took up residence here in 2005.
+It aims to present the life and history of Jewish people in this part of the world from the 18th century onwards, through a large collection of artefacts derived from donations, acquisitions and deposits, such as those from the Jewish Central Consistory of Belgium, the Stelman-Topiol Foundation, the Israel Antiquities Authority and the Wiener collection.
+The museum also has archives, a library and a photo library and puts on an average of five temporary exhibitions a year in its new contemporary space.
+Alongside this, it organises a number of activities such as talks, concerts, workshops and literary evenings, all of which are opportunities to welcome visitors from different cultures.